Here's How Your Coven Can Dress Up As

-There's no show more perfect for Halloween than Netflix's upcoming Chilling Adventures Of Sabrina, which will arrive on Netflix October 26.
-In fact, the town of Greendale, where Sabrina Spellman (Kiernan Shipka) and her friends run wild, embodies the holiday year-round.
+There's no show more perfect for Halloween than Netflix's Chilling Adventures Of Sabrina, of which we're eagerly awaiting a Part 3.
+The town of Greendale, where Sabrina Spellman (Kiernan Shipka) and her friends run wild, embodies the holiday year-round.
 That makes the show's cast of creepy characters the perfect inspiration for this year's group costume.
 Or, just pick your favorite character and head out solo — you're a powerful witch who can get spooky all by herself.

 The show exists in a deliberately timeless era, so costumes will have to be all about the colors.
-Each character has a specific mood, and each one play an important role in Sabrina's life.
+Each character has a specific mood, and each one plays an important role in Sabrina's life.
 Are you an aunt, wise and comforting?
-Harvey Kinkle (Ross Lynch), supportive and naive boyfriend?
+Harvey Kinkle (Ross Lynch), supportive and naive (ex, sorry) boyfriend?
 Or a Weird Sister, pretty much the symbol of feminine evil?

 There's so much to work with and a lot to pull together before Halloween has officially arrived.
 Ahead, how you can be your favorite characters from Chilling Adventures Of Sabrina for Halloween.